mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 The monitor will use the user `maxuser` with the password `maxpwd` to connect to the servers and query them for their state.
 In the `servers` parameter we have listed both of the `production-1` and `archive-1` servers.
-All objects in the MaxScale configuration file are referred by their section names.
+All objects in the MariaDB MaxScale configuration file are referred by their section names.
 Here the section names of the servers are used in the `servers` parameter.
 The `monitor_interval` parameter controls how often the monitor will poll the servers for status.
 For this tutorial, we've set it to 5000 milliseconds.